Volunteering to give your time, energy and experience helps others and there are also many benefits for you.

 We've listed below a range of websites to help you find volunteering opportunities in the North East, the UK and overseas.

 Volunteering in the North East

 Go Volunteer is part of Newcastle University Students' Union (NUSU) and aims to help Newcastle University students find volunteering opportunities.

 As well as projects within NUSU and student-led projects, they also have links to over 200 charities and not-for-profit organisations within the local community.
 They offer one-off as well as regular, long term opportunities, and can even help you start up your own project.

-For further information and to get involved, visit the Go Volunteer website.
+For further information and to get involved, visit Go Volunteer.